 Saint Peter Basilica interior: tickets and tours

-Saint Peter Basilica is a working church and you do not need tickets nor advance booking for visiting.
+Saint Peter Basilica is a working church and you do not need tickets nor advance booking for visiting its main floor: all you need to do is line up outside, pass security and you are in.

 Other areas of the basilica however are ticketed, namely the dome, the Vatican treasure, St Peter’s tomb and the necropolis.